✔ No account fees or minimums ✔ Up to 4.20% APY

 5. Not Showing Off for Social Media

 FOMO or fear of missing out can lead you to make poor financial decisions in order to keep up with what everyone on Instagram is doing.
 If you’re tempted to show off on social media and purchase things to do so, consider a social media fast.
 Taking a break from your social accounts can be a good way to put what matters to you into perspective.
-You may well feel less pressured to spend money projecting a certain lifestyle online.
+You may well feel less pressured — and less tempted — to spend money on things that don’t align with your financial goals.

 6. Reducing Debt If Possible

 Getting rid of debt can allow you to reduce your monthly expenses and stretch your money further.
-If you have credit cards, student loans, or other debts, consider which ones you’d like to pay off first.
+If you have credit card debt, student loans, and/or other debts, consider which ones you’d like to pay off first.
 Then formulate a plan for paying down the balances.
 There are ways to pay off debt without using savings.

 7. Cutting Out Unnecessary Expenses